mcrumm/phoenix_profiler/README.md

 To start using the profiler, you will need the following steps:

 1. Add the `phoenix_web_profiler` dependency
+2. Enable the profiler on your Endpoint
-2. Configure LiveView
+3. Configure LiveView
-3. Add the `PhoenixWeb.Profiler` Plug
+4. Add the `PhoenixWeb.Profiler` Plug
-4. Add the `PhoenixWeb.LiveProfiler` Plug
+5. Add the `PhoenixWeb.LiveProfiler` Plug
-5. `use PhoenixWeb.LiveProfiler` on your LiveViews
+6. `use PhoenixWeb.LiveProfiler` on your LiveViews
-6. Import the `dump/1` macro
+7. Import the `dump/1` macro

 ### 1. Add the phoenix_web_profiler dependency